3 Factors To Consider When You Notice Your AC Not Cooling Properly

 If you want to cool your home, then a frozen AC line might sound like a good thing – it’s not.
 A frozen AC line means that you are more or less unable to get your AC unit working.
 It will, in large, explain why your system isn't running at optimal performance.
 A frozen AC or refrigerant line can happen for numerous reasons, from a burst in the line to a crack in the sealant.

-One of the most common factors that lead to a frozen AC line is a lack in refrigerant.
+One of the most common factors that lead to a frozen AC line is a lack of refrigerant.
 If the AC unit is operating without the proper amount of air conditioning refrigerant, it will make the condenser overwork itself.
 This is a common problem that often leads to a frozen AC line.
-This is a major reason on why we recommend having your AC system serviced every Spring.
-As part of our AC tune ups, we check refrigerant levels to ensure problems such as frozen AC lines can be prevented when you depend on your air conditioner the most.
+This is a major reason why we recommend having your AC system serviced every Spring.
+As part of our AC tune-ups, we check refrigerant levels to ensure problems such as frozen AC lines can be prevented when you depend on your air conditioner the most.